leafac/collections-deep-equal/README.md

 3. Immutability is possible and encouraged, but not enforced.
 For better and for worse.

-4. It’s [so simple](src/index.ts) that you could maintain it yourself if it’s abandoned, like it seems to have happened to some of the packages above.
+4. **Collections Deep Equal** is [so simple](src/index.ts) that you could maintain it yourself if it’s abandoned, like some of the packages above seem to have been.
 But don’t worry, **Collections Deep Equal** is being used in [my dissertation](https://github.com/leafac/yocto-cfa), so it’ll stick around.

 ## Other Approaches to Immutability